Zambia

 Trade Partners

-Zambia's most important trading partners are Switzerland, China, and Congo (Democratic Rep).
-These three countries together account for about 60% of Zambia's total trade.
-Switzerland and China are the most important markets for Zambian products, while most imports originate from South Africa and Congo.
+Zambia's most important trading partners in 2023 were Switzerland (21% of total trade), China (17%), and South Africa (14%).
+Switzerland and China are the most important markets for Zambian products, while most imports originate from South Africa and China.

 Economic Structure

 Zambia's copper reserves built the foundation for the country's strong economic growth, and continue to play an important role for the economy.
 Next to copper, the country also possesses substantial emerald reserves, as well as cobalt, gold, and silver.
 The agricultural sector remains small although it employs the majority of Zambia's population.
 The manufacturing sector mainly concentrates on import substitution activities.
-The services contribute around to 55.5% to the GDP and the industry shares 35.2% of the GDP (2022).
+Services contribute 57% to the GDP, followed by industry 35% (2023).

 Copper Production

 Zambia is one of the largest producers of copper on the African continent.
-The annual production amounts to about 750,000 metric tons.
+The annual production amounts to about 760,000 metric tons (2023).

 Trade with the EU